KratosMultiphysics/CoSimIO/tutorial/cpp/README.md

 }
 ```

-You may find this example in connect_disconect.cpp file in the `solver_integration/cpp` folder
+This example can be found in [integration_tutorials/cpp/connect_disconnect.cpp](../../tests/integration_tutorials/cpp/connect_disconnect.cpp).

 ## Tutorial 4: Data Exchange
 One of the important missions of the CoSimIO is to send and recieve data between processes.
-The `ExportData()` method can be used to send data to the Kratos or directly to another solver:
+The `ExportData()` method can be used to send data to the Kratos or directly to another solver/software-tool:

 ```c++
 std::vector<double> data_to_send(4,3.14);